kp101/Wellness-Monitor/iot-monitor/README.md

 In Node-Red, it should look like the following:
 ![node-red flow](images/nodered-iot_2026-01-28_15-38-30.png)

-In Grafana, the individual panels in the dashboard should look like the following:
+In Grafana, the individual panels and their associated scripts are named in the dashboard are porvided in the following:
 Memory usage over time.
 ![grafana memory](images/grafana-memory_2026-01-30_11-09-14.png)